firebase/genkit/docs/evaluation.md

 ### Terminology

 - **Evaluation**: An evaluation is a process by which the quality of performance of a system is assessed.
 In Genkit, such a system is usually a Genkit primitive, such as a flow or a model.
-An evaulation can be automated or manual (human evaluation).
+An evaluation can be automated or manual (human evaluation).

 - **Bulk inference** Inference is simply the act of running an input on a flow or model to get the corresponding output.
-Bulk inference is when inference is performed on multiple inputs.
+Bulk inference involves performing inference on multiple inputs simultaneously.

 - **Metric** An evaluation metric is a criteria on which an inference is scored.
 E.g.: accuracy, faithfulness, maliciousness, whether the output is in English, etc.

 - **Dataset** A dataset is a collection of examples to use for inference-based evaluation.
-A dataset typically consists of `input` and optional `reference`.
+A dataset typically consists of `input` and optional `reference` fields.
 The `reference` field does not affect the inference step of evaluation but it is passed verbatim to any evaluation metrics.
 In Genkit, you can create a dataset through the Dev UI.

 ## Supported evaluators